While in grade school, Uchida Sensei heard of

 When selected for the 1985 World Kendo Championship, Uchida Sensei asked Onuma Ssensei if he would come to Denver to prepare him for the competition.
 Unfortunately, Onuma had been selected to be the coach of the Japanese team and was unavailable.
 However, he promised to making arrangements for another Keishicho teacher to come to Colorado in his place.
 The first person on Uchida Sensei's wish-list of teachers was Ota Tadanori – Fortune From his first days practicing at Keishicho, Uchida admired Ota Sensei's kendo, saying his was the most beautiful kendo of anyone he has ever seen.
 Uchida Sensei also admired Ota Sensei's refined character and charisma.
 Kenshi in California who saw and practiced with Ota Sensei during his first visit to the US made comments such as, "Kendo like that hasn't been seen since the days of Mori Sensei!"
 Little did Ota or Uchida know, but Ota Sensei's coming to America would stimulate unprecedented change in kendo in both Japan and the United States in the years that would follow.

 At about this same time arrangements were being finalized for Ota Sensei's trip, the Air Force Academy cadet who was attending Sensei's classes in Denver approached him and asked if he would consider teaching kendo at the Academy.
-Sensei took the proposal seriously; however, postponing a final decision until after the Paris World Kendo Championship.
+Sensei took the proposal seriously; however, he postponing a final decision until after the Paris World Kendo Championship.
 This decision was hastened when conflicts arose that lead to Uchida Sensei's decision to resign from the team.
 With an offer on the table to start a new kendo school and arrangements having been made for Ota Sensei to come from Keishicho, Sensei decided to turn the situation into an opportunity to start kendo at the Air Force Academy.
-March 1985, The United States Air Force Academy Force Academy Kendo-bu held its first practice with Ota Sensei as its co-founder.
+March 1985, The United States Air Force Academy Kendo-bu held its first practice with Ota Sensei as its co-founder.